stregkoden/keyframes/README.md

 FOV values are linearly interpolated between two consecutive _FOV keys_, independent of the pos-ang keys.
 Thus, FOV keys on the very first (KEY 0) and the very last keys are discarded.
 The playback starts with FOV set to data on KEY 1.
 If KEY 1 FOV data is omitted, KEY 1 FOV is set to 90.

-Modifying the position or angle data, including camera tilts, of any key requires compilation before seeing the changes in playback.
+Modifying the position or angle data, including camera roll, of any key requires compilation before seeing the changes in playback.
 Whereas for FOV datas, the user can see their changes in playback without having to recompile.

 ## Changelog
 _[Library][vs_library] changes are excluded._

+#### 2020-03-25 [v1.1.5]
+\- Changed the log output directory to `/csgo/scripts/vscripts/`, as the file that reads the data is also in that directory.

+<details><summary>See more</summary>

 #### 2020-02-23 [v1.1.4]
 \- Bug fixes